OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 PostgreSQL so it can store, query, and manipulate spatial data.
 In this Quickstart we will use 'PostgreSQL' when describing general database functions, and 'PostGIS' when describing the additional spatial functionality provided by PostGIS.

+This Quick Start describes how to:

+  * Create and query a spatial database from the command line and :doc:`Quantum GIS <../overview/qgis_overview>` graphical client.
+  * Manage data from the ``pgAdmin`` client.

+.. contents:: Contents

 Client-server Architecture
 ================================================================================